-An Account Executive is essentially a B2B salesperson.
+A sales acccount executive is essentially a B2B salesperson.
 They handle existing client business, and help close new customers.

 But what does their day-to-day look like?
 Who do they work with?
 And what skills do you need to become an account executive?

-What is an Account Executive?
+What is a Sales Account Executive?

 Back in the day, the "executive" term was reserved for people who managed a team, so it might be confusing to learn they don't manage one.
 Instead, they serve as the primary company contact for existing and new clients.

-What Does an Account Executive do?
+What Does an Account Executive Do?